ram-nadella/DashMate.tmbundle/README.md

 ## Usage

-* `⌘D` will lookup the current word or selection in Dash
+* `⌘+D` will lookup the current word or selection in Dash
-* `⌥D` will lookup the current word or selection in Dash and automatically enable/disable docsets based on your current language scope
+* `⌥+D` will lookup the current word or selection in Dash and automatically enable/disable docsets based on your current language scope

 ## Contributions